Pjha72/Inventory_Management_System/README.md

 ## Features
 - API endpoints with Express
 - Authentication with JSON Web Token including User Registration, Login and Password Reset
-- CRUD functionality on various routes(auth, users, allUsers, purchases, products, customers, suppliers, sales).
+- CRUD functionality on various routes(auth, users, allUsers, products, customers).
 I'll probably add more later
 - Upload image with multer and save to folder
 - Protect routes to only be accessed by logged-in users
 - Frontend pages with React and SCSS